What is the best cutter for your job?

 - Increased durability

-Gearcases are John Deere designed for reliability and dependability:
+Gearcases are John Deere engineered for reliability and dependability.

 Heavy-duty, tapered roller bearings and precision gears help ensure long life.